Unlocking Market Access Through APIs

-Oradian’s approach has been to develop a powerful integration tool for third-party systems.
-It is designed not just to enable integrations straight out of the box, but also for developers to build and maintain their own in-house platforms, including reporting tools, business analytics, messaging services, and digital banking and lending apps, and integrating them with the Oradian core system.
+Oradian’s platform is designed not just to enable integrations straight out of the box, but also for developers to build and maintain their own in-house platforms, including reporting tools, business analytics, messaging services, and digital banking and lending apps, and integrating them with the Oradian core system.
+This process is simplified by our model-first approach, which ensures they are uniform, and allows us to extend it to enable countless use cases that make an enormous difference to our customer’s ability to grow and scale.

-Model-first: Seamless evolution.
+Model-first: Seamless evolution

 Oradian’s approach to APIs is “model-first”, based on a Domain Specific Language (DSL) and command pattern, following the principle of Domain-Driven Design.